Native Parser

 }

-}The javascript interface side then deserializes the ast string returned by the native parser into a javascript object through JSON.parse.
+}The JavaScript interface side then deserializes the AST string returned by the native parser into a JavaScript object through JSON.parse.

 class Compiler {